caprover/caprover-website/docs/get-started.md

 Your server must have Docker installed on it.
 If you get your server from DigitalOcean, you can select a server with CapRover one-click app and everything will be installed for you automatically.
 Otherwise, you can install Docker CE by following [this instruction](https://docs.docker.com/engine/installation).
 Note that your Docker version needs to be, at least, version 17.06.x.

+**AVOID snap installation** [snap installation of Docker is buggy](https://github.com/caprover/caprover/issues/501#issuecomment-554764942).
+Use the official installation instructions for Docker.

 #### B4) Configure Firewall

 Some server providers have strict firewall settings.
 To disable firewall on Ubuntu: